bmait101/hatchR/inst/manuscript/paper.md

 # Introduction

 As primarily poikilothermic organisms, the development and growth of fishes is tightly linked with the temperature of their ambient environment.
 This close relationship has allowed researchers to generate statistical models that allow the prediction of developmental phenology with high accuracy and precision.
-These models were typically developed in aquaculture settings and their initial formulations were not applicable to wild populations because they assumed a constant temperature over the course of development @beacham1990 (**add more!**) .
+These models were typically developed in aquaculture settings and their initial formulations were not applicable to wild populations because they assumed a constant temperature over the course of development [@beacham1990; @mcphail1979; @alderdice1978].
 However, @sparks2019 reformulated this approach as an "Effective Value model", in which the input was daily average temperature after a parent spawned and fish would either hatch or emerge when effective values cumulatively summed to one.

 The resulting effective value approach has now been widely applied in Salmonids for which parameterizations from aquaculture were readily available—for example Pacific Salmon (*Oncorhynchus spp.*) models developed by @beacham1990 have been applied to various species and populations [@adelfio2024; @adelfio2019; @kaylor2021] while models developed for Bull Trout (*Salvelinus confluentus*) by @mcphail1979 were extended by @austin2019.
 Despite growing popularity, applications have been largely limited within Salmonids, presumably because parameterizations for such models already existed due to their wide use in aquaculture and their general popularity as sport and commercial fish.